nimwunnan/conceptuallabor.com/_texts/why-need-theory.md

 In her essay *Poetry is Not A Luxury*, Audre Lorde says:

 > The quality of the light by which we scrutinize our lives has direct bearing upon the product which we live, and upon the changes which we hope to bring about through those lives.
-It is within this light that we form those ideas by which we pursue our magic and make it realized.
+It is within this light that we form those ideas by which we pursue our magic and make it realized.[^fn41]

-The poetry that is indispensable to Lorde is not “sterile wordplay,” but a process --- “the revelatory distillation of experience[^fn41].”
+The poetry that is indispensable to Lorde is not “sterile wordplay,” but a process --- “the revelatory distillation of experience[^fn42].”
 To Lorde, poetry-within-bounds is not poetry.
 “In the forefront of our move towards change, there is only poetry to hint at possibility made real.”
 What would happen if we practiced this, the conceptual labor of poetry, and allowed its patterns to permeate our lives at different scales, with different outcomes?
 Perhaps we could write a book about the poetry of --- or even the art of --- what we know.

 To learn The Art of \_\_\_, it seems that we always must cross a gap, the one that divides a concrete practice of writing poems from the abstract pattern of revelation that such a practice has the potential to teach us. bell hooks’s *Theory as Liberatory Practice* gives us a bridge of sorts, between the abstract practice of theory and concretely personal and political concerns.

  > Living in childhood without a sense of home, I found a place of sanctuary in “theorizing,” in making sense out of what was happening.
 I found a place where I could imagine possible futures, a place where life could be lived differently.
 This “lived” experience of critical thinking, of reflection and analysis, became a place where I worked at explaining the hurt and making it go away.
-Fundamentally, I learned from this experience that theory could be a healing practice.
+Fundamentally, I learned from this experience that theory could be a healing practice.[^fn43]

 hooks’s appeal to the deep-running social applications of theory is in the spirit of the appeals to a wider audience that we find in Art of \_\_ pieces.
 But, rather than asking us to expand our understanding of a specific practice to see its broader application, she argues for the power of abstraction that our specific, lived experience already contains.
 She argues not that one *could* use theory as a liberatory practice, but that it is, in itself, an expression of that practice.
 The site of her revelatory theory is not the accepted *language of theory* used by academics, but the pattern of its practice.
 Its power can be wielded in the preferred language of the speaker, applied to concerns of personal significance, and understood in social terms that are often denied the status of “serious” intellectual work.